MajorTom327/spf-master/README.md

 ## Limitations

-The current limitation is not thread save.
-You should create a new inspecter with sames settings for running side-by-side.

-You can re-use instance.
-But starting a new inspect on same instance until the last inspection finished will break.
+The current version isn't thread save.
+One instance of the checker should be waited to finish a check before starting an other check.

+Re-using an instance is technically possible.
+But if you start another check while the last check isn't finished, the status of the precedent check can be unexpected.